By Chinelo Obogo

-The United Arab Emirates has said the restriction on flights arriving from Nigeria and 11 other African nations will be lifted on Saturday, January 29.
+The United Arab Emirate has said the restriction on flights arriving from Nigeria and 11 other African nations will be lifted on Saturday January 29.

-The UAE’s NCEMA and GCAA announced last December that travellers from Nigeria, Tanzania, Kenya and Ethiopia were restricted from entering the country from Saturday, December 25 citing a surge in the Omicron variant.
+The UAE’s NCEMA and GCAA announced last December that travelers from Nigeria, Tanzania, Kenya and Ethiopia were restricted from entering the country from Saturday, December 25 citing a surge in Omicron.